 Galena Illinois, USA Travel Guide

 Expect fresh, seasonal ingredients.
-Beef and pork are prominent.
-Artisanal cheeses and local produce feature on menus.
+Beef and pork are significant.
+Artisanal cheeses and fruits from the area and vegetables feature on menus.
 Flavors are robust, savory, and comforting.

-Dining options span cozy cafes, bakeries, lively pubs, family-friendly diners, and upscale restaurants.
+Dining options span cozy cafes, bakeries, lively pubs, family-friendly diners, plus premium restaurants.

-Typically served from 7:00 AM to 10:00 AM.
+Typically served from 7:MIDNIGHT TO 10:00 AM.
 Many B&Bs include a gourmet breakfast.

 Find well-prepared fried chicken, pot roast, hearty stews, and excellent burgers.